-- Water Footprint Assessment: We conducted our first companywide water footprint assessment in 2010.
-Our 2022 analysis shows that our water use is concentrated in a small number of facilities located in high or extremely high water-stressed areas.
-Our top water-consuming facilities constitute nearly 19% of our overall water consumption.6
+- Water Footprint Assessment: We have been conducting companywide water footprint assessments since 2010.
+Analysis shows that our water use is concentrated in a small number of facilities located in high or extremely high water-stressed areas.
+In 2022, facilities located in these areas constituted approximately 19% of our overall water consumption.6

 - Water Scorecard: The AT&T Water Scorecard tracks water use at our facilities.
 The scorecards help identify water-saving opportunities using a grading system and pinpoint our highest water-consuming facilities.
 We use the scorecard to evaluate water risk on an annual basis.

 - Trial Projects: We continuously look for water conservation opportunities and regularly test potential strategies through trial projects.
 For example, in 2022, we initiated a trial project with a water intelligence company to collect detailed water flow and usage information.
 The project aims to identify ways to continuously reduce AT&T’s water footprint.

 AT&T’s continuing efforts to reduce our water usage include: